Contents

 - For NON-LIFE-THREATENING work-related injury, illness, or exposure while on the Berkeley Lab site or nearby off-site facilities:

-- Report to Health Services, Building 26, (510) 486-6266, between 7 a.m. and 4:30 p.m. on regular business days or (510) 486-6999 during off-hours.
+- Report to Health Services, Building 26, at (510) 486-6266, between 7:30 a.m. and 4:00 p.m. on regular business days or call the Site Operations Center at (510) 486-6999 during off-hours.

 - When the injured employee does not or cannot report to Health Services at the time of injury, the supervisor must promptly notify Health Services of the injury.